Skip Navigation

 Malvertising

 SEO poisoning is not the only way adversaries use search engines to their advantage.
-Malicious advertising, also called “malvertising,” persisted in 2023, as seen with our most prevalent threat of the year, Charcoal Stork, and related malware ChromeLoader and SmashJacker.
-Malvertising is the use of fake ads on search engine pages that masquerade as legitimate websites to download software like Zoom, TeamViewer, or various software updates.
+Malicious advertising, also called “malvertising,” is the use of fake ads on search engine pages.
+These ads masquerade as legitimate websites for downloading software like Quickbooks, Grammarly, Microsoft Teams, Zoom, and more.
+They can also masquerade as various software updates.

 Vulnerability exploitation